Siuntio: Pickala Manor House and Soviet Triumphal Arch

 Pickala Manor House and its surroundings are listed as Nationally Significant Built Cultural Environment and protected by the Finnish Heritage Agency.

 Tjusterby Manor House

 The Tjusterby Manor House was one of the oldest wooden manor houses in Siuntio.
 The house was located near the church in the Tjusterby hamlet.
 The Manor House was moved from Helsinki to Siuntio in the late 19th century.
 Tjusterby Manor was destroyed in a large fire in 2011.

 Gårdskulla Manor and Agricultural Museum

 Gårdskulla Manor is one of the largest farms in Finland with about 680 hectares of land.
 The main building is from the 1850s.
 Gårdskulla has a large collection of agricultural artefacts shown in its private museum.
 Over 100 old tractors, some cars, tools and steam machines are shown there.

-Siuntio Local History Museum
+Siuntio Museum

-Siuntio local history museum, located in Siuntio Church Village, hosts permanent exhibitions regarding the local history and heritage of the municipality all the way from prehistory to modern-day independent Finland.
+Siuntio Museum, located in Siuntio Church Village, hosts permanent exhibitions regarding the local history and heritage of the municipality all the way from prehistory to modern-day independent Finland.